AlexandriaBalkaran/alexandria-balkaran-capstone/README.md

 ### Sitemap

-- Homepage: a page where you can select a particular neighbourhood on a the map 📍 (likely via a drop down menu).
+- **Homepage:** a page where you can select a particular neighbourhood on a the map 📍 (likely via a drop down menu).
-- Bar/Restaurant List page: Shows a list bars/restaurant in the area you've previously selected.
+- **Bar/Restaurant List Page:** Shows a list bars/restaurant in the area you've previously selected.
 Tags and Filters will help sort the data.
-- Bar/Restaurant Details Page: once you select the bar/restaurant, it will show you the address, the deals for this particular venue and have a place for people to leave a comment to review the happy hour of the selected venue
+- **Bar/Restaurant Details Page:** once you select the bar/restaurant, it will show you the address, the deals for this particular venue and have a place for people to leave a comment to review the happy hour of the selected venue.

 ### Mockups